 The purpose of Class 3 voluntary National Insurance Contributions is to help you get a higher State Pension by filling any gaps in your National Insurance record.
 You may receive a full new State Pension once you reach the State Pension age or if you have 30 qualifying years of National Insurance contributions.
 If you have less than 30 qualifying years of National Insurance Contributions, you may receive a reduced State pension.
 A minimum of 10 qualifying years of NI contributions is required to obtain the new State Pension.

 We advise you to pay Class 3 voluntary contributions to increase your pension entitlement.
-From 2021-22, you can pay Class 3 contributions at a rate of £15.40 per week (maximum amount payable per week).
+For 2025-26, you can pay Class 3 NI contributions at a rate of £17.75 per week.
+It is the maximum payable amount per week.

 Voluntary Class 2 NI contributions can be made if you are running your own business, working as a self-employed individual, or working in a foreign country.

-Making Class 2 NI contributions is optional for any self-employed individual, making profits lower than the small profit threshold.
-However, we advise you to pay Class 2 NI even if you are below the small profit threshold to increase your entitlements to state benefits.
+Making Class 2 NI contributions is optional for any self-employed individual making profits lower than the small profit threshold.
+However, we advise you to pay Class 2 NI even if you are below the small profit threshold to increase your entitlement to state benefits.

 What do you need to know about Voluntary ‘Class 4’ National Insurance rates?